nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 !!! tip
     For more advanced examples (such as testing jobs executed with `commit=True`, for example) refer to the Nautobot source code, specifically `nautobot/extras/tests/test_jobs.py`.

-### Nautobot 1.2
+### Nautobot 1.3.2 and earlier (including 1.2)

-If your test case needs to be backwards-compatible with test execution against Nautobot 1.2.x, you need to handle a couple more things manually:
+If your test case needs to be backwards-compatible with test execution against Nautobot 1.3.2 and/or earlier, you need to handle a couple more things manually:

 Set up the `"job_logs"` database correctly for testing: